 Try This Easy To Make Essential Oil Mosquito Repellent

-I’m telling you this essential oil mosquito repellent actually works!
 There are many DIY bug sprays out there, and most of them are just average.
 As much as I don’t like putting chemicals on my body, I had a difficult time finding a chemical-free repellent that worked, until now.
-Make this essential oil mosquito repellent today to have it all year round as needed.
+Create this essential oil mosquito repellent today to enjoy it all year round, as needed.

-I have been looking for an essential oil mosquito repellent for a while now but often they do not work or they smell way too strong and overbearing.
-Doug, my guy with Parkinson’s, and I live on Cape Cod and we do have to deal with our fair share of mosquitoes.
+I have been looking for an essential oil mosquito repellent for a while now, but often they do not work, or they smell way too strong and overbearing.
+Doug, my guy who is managing Parkinson’s disease, and I live on Cape Cod, and we do have to deal with our fair share of mosquitoes.

 Chemical vs Botanical Repellents